ElementsProject/lightning/doc/lightningd-config.5.md

 Number of HTLCs one channel can handle concurrently in each direction.
 Should be between 1 and 483 (default 30).

+ **max-dust-htlc-exposure-msat**=*MILLISATOSHI*
+Option which limits the total amount of sats to be allowed as dust on a channel.

  **cltv-delta**=*BLOCKS*
 The number of blocks between incoming payments and outgoing payments: this needs to be enough to make sure that if we have to, we can close